This post provides a deeper examination of the ethics of violence and self defense.

 Thoreau, Gandhi and Martin Luther King on Self Defense

 Ghandi’s position is more complex.
+While not typically a reasonable pacifist, he has moments where he admits to the necessity of self defense, particularly for those who aren't spiritually committed to self-immolation as he is.
 He unfortunately uses the word violence in the broad sense, to mean any physical altercation.
 While he intended non-resistance to violence as a tool for political protest against colonial imperialists in India, he may not have intended the same paradigm to guide to average individuals in self defense situations.
 He stated in Between Cowardice and Violence, “[When violence] is offered in self-defence or for the defence of the defenceless, it is an act of bravery far better than cowardly submission.”

 In the Doctrine of the Sword, Gandhi stated, “When my eldest son asked me what he should have done, had he been present when I was almost fatally assaulted in 1908, whether he should have run away and seen me killed or whether he should have used his physical force which he could and wanted to use, and defended me, I told him that it was his duty to defend me even by using violence.”